Donald Trump Blasts Fox News’ Ed Henry In Series Of Retweets About Mark Levin Interview

 By the end of the interview, Levin candidly said that he did not take issue with Trump’s requests of the Ukrainian leader.

-It seemed that the president was tuned into the Sunday morning Fox News show as he took to Twitter immediately following its airing to retweet some of his fans that were impressed with Levin’s handling of Henry’s questioning.
+It seemed that the president was tuned into the Sunday morning Fox News show as he took to Twitter immediately after the show’s airing to retweet fans who were impressed with Levin’s handling of Henry’s questioning.

-“Mark Levin just mopped the floor with Ed Henry,” one user, who the president retweeted, said.
+“Mark Levin just mopped the floor with Ed Henry,” said one user for whom the president retweeted.

 Others even directed their feelings toward other Fox News anchors.